Hearing Thursday afternoon puts 'Boil & Roux' back in front of alcohol regulators

 Trending News

-"It's not just my livelihood and my kids livelihood," he told WBRZ.
+"It's not just my livelihood and my kids' livelihood," he told WBRZ.
 "It is the employee's who work here.
 My bartenders, my hostesses, my servers."

 Amoroso said enforcement efforts have come in response to complaints, and that "all I want is for them to obey the law."